-The thesis of Matthieu Lebourgeois, student in DU of physical trainer and re-athletics, brings us very interesting information on the nature of the efforts made by a padel player.
+Matthieu Lebourgeois, the specialist in Physical Preparation and re-athletics, brings us very interesting information on the nature of the efforts made by a padel player.
 You might be surprised!

-The young man carried out his study with 10 amateur padel players (Average age = 34,6 ± 7,99 years) practicing this sport at least twice a week for a year.
-The monitoring was done on the grounds of the Padel Tennis Club of Bailly Noisy.
+The Physiotherapist carried out his study with 10 amateur padel players (Average age = 34,6 ± 7,99 years) practicing this sport at least twice a week for a year.
+The monitoring was done on the grounds of Bailly Noisy Padel Tennis Club.

 We therefore learn that for an average duration of matches of 54 minutes, the distance covered by the players is 2,1 km.
 In terms of speed, it was on average 2,39 km / h with a maximum speed of 14,8 km / h.